liamdalg/FAT-Forensics/portfolio-a/oo-design.md

 * Cross-platform using HTML canvas.
 * Native exporting to JSON so the user can save or download the graph.
 * Large extension pool and easily modifiable.
-* Automatic layouts, meaning we don't have do manually define the position of each node.
+* Automatic layouts which position nodes in a preset structure.
 * Customisable events on each part of the graph.

-Cytoscape renders on the frontend using a HTML canvas, which does mean that we rely on the library either being lightweight or the user having sufficient hardware to run it.
-Since the tool is research-oriented, our client told us to only target the desktop platform and ignore mobile/tablet users, which means that most if not all of our users can run Cytoscape.
+Cytoscape renders on the frontend using a HTML canvas, which puts more pressure on the user's device, especially with incredibly large graphs.
+Since the tool is research-oriented, our client told us to only target the desktops and ignore mobile/tablet users.
+Therefore, most users will have no problem running the tool.

 We tested other libraries such as **Sigma.js**, but found that it both runs worse than Cytoscape and lends itself more to densely connected networks rather than a directed graph structure. **D3** was also an option, but we found that D3 is much more generic than Cytoscape and, like Sigma.js, better for dense networks.